robric/k8s-svc-and-lb-testing/README.md

 #####  IPSEC-SCTP-6: IPSEC route-based VPN (xfrmi-based) + HostNetwork: False  ===> PASS

-Once moved to swanctl config with XFRM interfaces things work like a charm.
+When using XFRM interfaces for route-based VPN together with swanctl-based configuration mode, things just work like a charm.
+There is no more packet drop.
 There might be a solution with the legacy ipsec.conf config (but I could not make it work at all).

 The following manifest will install Strongswan with route-based VPN in the cluster together with a metallb VIP (10.123.123.200).
 A start script takes care of configuring the xfrm interface.
 ```
+cluster:

 kubectl apply -f https://raw.githubusercontent.com/robric/k8s-svc-and-lb-testing/main/source/strongswan-daemonset-route-based-vpn.yaml

+client (vm-ext):

 kubectl apply -f https://raw.githubusercontent.com/robric/k8s-svc-and-lb-testing/main/source/strongswan-client-v2.yaml
 ```
 Next, the same manifest for the SCTP servers (6) as in IPSEC-SCTP-1 is used for testing SCTP.
 ```
 kubectl apply -f https://raw.githubusercontent.com/robric/multipass-3-node-k8s/main/source/sctp-mlb-vip1234.yaml
 ```

 For conveniency, IPSEC configuration are displayed below.
-Only vm1 is based on latest swanctl configuration (swanctl.conf file), where the binding with xfrm interface happens thanks to the f_id_out/in identifiers, which must map with the xfrm interface identifier.
+Only vm1 is based on latest swanctl configuration (swanctl.conf file), where the binding with xfrm interface happens thanks to the f_id_out/in identifiers, which must map with the xfrm interface identifier (123 in our case).

 ```
 vm-ext (client): ipsec.conf (legacy)